SofianeBOURICHADZ/SofianeBOURICHADZ/README.md

 - 👋 Hi, I’m @SofianeBOURICHADZ
-- 👀 I’m interested in Cybersecurity, software engineering and Games Development.
+- 👀 I’m interested in AI, Cyber Security, and processing alongside mathematics.
-- 🌱 I’m currently learning Java, C++ and .NET
+- 🌱 I’m currently learning AI and cyber security.
+I use C++ and Python.
 - 💞️ I’m looking to collaborate on open source projects and make my own tools and libraries.
-- 📫 How to reach me ...
+- 📫 How to reach me: Use my email: sofiane.bouricha.edu@gmail.com
 - 😄 Pronouns: He.
 - ⚡ Fun fact: I love sports and eating.